Hip Dysplasia in Dogs: What It Is and How It’s Managed

 Poor Nutrition and Rapid Growth

 Puppies that grow too quickly are at a higher risk of this orthopedic problem.
-This is because rapid growth can sometimes result in unequal growth of bones and joints, which causes the ball and socket of the hip joint to not fit properly together.
+Rapid growth can sometimes result in unequal growth of bones and joints.
+This causes the ball and socket of the hip joint to not fit properly together.

 This leads to instability and mobility issues.
 Hip dysplasia in dogs from rapid growth often stems from overfeeding and excessive calorie intake.
 This puts dogs at risk of abnormal bone and joint development.